Skip to Content

 • Cost $.75 / ounce

 Okay, let's call a spade a spade, Mod Podge is a water based glue known for collage!
 That said it does make your magazine pages wrinkly and sometimes has a bit of a hard time holding down the edges if you aren't careful.
-That said, it is super cheap and great for large projects.
+That said, it is super cheap and one of the great options for large projects.

 Get Mod Podge on Amazon